facebook/react-native/docs/IntegrationWithExistingApps.md

         ...
         maven {
-            // All of React Native (JS, Android binaries) is installed from npm url "$rootDir/node_modules/react-native/android"
+            // All of React Native (JS, Android binaries) is installed from npm url "$rootDir/../node_modules/react-native/android"
         }
     }
     ...
 }
 ```

 > Make sure that the path is correct!
-You shouldn’t run into any “Failed to resolve: com.facebook.react:react-native:0.x.x" errors after running Gradle sync in Android Studio.
+You shouldn’t run into any “Failed to resolve: com.facebook.react:react-native:0.x.x" errors after running Gradle sync in Android Studio. **Even if the sync runs succesfully gradle may still have found an incorrect version of react-native somewhere else, this will lead to all sorts of compatibility problems when trying to build or run your app.**

 ### Configuring permissions